Membership

 Basic membership 300 SEK / year

-Support membership.
-300 SEK / year
+Support membership 300 SEK / year

-Sailing fee 50 SEK / sailing [Free with enough boat points*]
+Sailing fee 50 SEK / sailing

 Non-members can participate in society sailings for a fee of 100 SEK / sailing – if there is room left on the boat.